If you want to replicate the kinds of backlinks your competitors have, you’ll need to learn from the content on their site that attracted their links.

 Sort by the number of referring domains or the total number of backlinks pointing to the URL to find your competitor’s most attractive content.
 If you click on either of these numbers you’ll be sent to a filtered Referring Domains or Backlinks report for the corresponding URL.

-The Target URL Error filter is located directly above your list of indexed pages and when selected it will filter out this list to show only pages that were unable to crawl the page source.
+The Broken Pages filter is located directly above your list of indexed pages and when selected it will filter out this list to show only pages that were unable to crawl the page source.
 What this means is that it allows you to find broken backlinks pointing to your website.
 Or, you could find broken backlinks on your competitor’s website.

-If you are looking at Target URL Error pages on your own site you will be able to see which pages you need to fix or redirect.
+If you are looking at Broken Pages on your own site you will be able to see which pages you need to fix or redirect.
 If you find broken pages on a competitors’ backlink profile, you can contact the site owner who added those links and ask them to change the link to instead some similar content from your site.

 Analyzing Internal Links